Hotel front desk with loyalty card scanner

 Strengths:

-• Platinum status (60 nights) includes free breakfast, late check-out, and room upgrades
+• Platinum status (60 status nights) includes room upgrades, late check-out, and lounge access at participating brands, but not everyday free breakfast

 • Hotel-specific benefits at Sofitel and Raffles include welcome amenities and lounge access